Eugene Remm: Hospitality commentator

 Remm and his EMM partners are also known for their role as commentators on the hospitality market, especially in the New York area.
 Remm has been cited for his role in shaping the hospitality industry in the New York area by Entrepreneur, The New York Post, Modern Luxury and Forbes as one of the "New Kings of New York Hospitality".
 Remm and his partner Mark Birnbaum implemented dynamic hospitality experiences by using food, service and vibe to create transitions between dining, nightlife and entertainment.

 Ventures

-Since 2006, Remm has been involved with several NYC properties including Tenjune, Catch, Lulu’s, Abe & Arthur’s and SL New York, as well as a club in Miami.
+Since 2006, Remm has been involved with several NYC properties including Tenjune, Catch, Lulu's, Abe & Arthur's and SL New York, as well as a club in Miami.
 In 2015, EMM opened international locations at Catch Dubai, in Dubai, UAE, and Catch Playa del Carmen in Playa del Carmen, Mexico.
 Seafood restaurant Catch (2011) went from a standalone NYC flagship to an international phenomenon with locations in L.A., Dubai and Playa del Carmen and additional outposts slated for 2018.

-Eugenes' newest venture is Rumble Boxing, a boxing-inspired group fitness concept along with partners Noah Neiman, Andy Stenzler and Anthony DiMarco.
-The 45-minute, 10-round workout combines boxing-inspired cardio and full-body strength training.
-Rumble has brick-and-mortar locations in Manhattan’s Flatiron and NoHo neighborhoods, and 2018 expansion plans for L.A., San Francisco, D.C, and Philadelphia.
-It has a recent minority stake acquisition by lifestyle operator, Equinox Fitness Clubs.
-Remm holds the chief concept officer position.